Shot2Story: A New Benchmark for Comprehensive Understanding of Multi-shot Videos: Additional Implementation Details

 \section{Additional Implementation Details}

 \textbf{Video-Shot Captioning.} For each video shot, we uniformly sample 4 frames.
-For testing, a consistent text prompt is used, as depicted in Figure~\ref{fig:shot_cap}.
-The maximum number of new tokens generated by the LLM is capped at 150 for both training and inference.
+For testing, a consistent text prompt is used, \ie, ``The audio transcripts are {asr}.
+Describe this video in detail.''.
+The maximum number of new tokens generated by the LLM is capped at 180 for both training and inference.

-\textbf{SUM-shot and SUM-holistic.} In SUM-shot, 4 frames per video shot are sampled uniformly; in SUM-holistic, 16 frames per video clip are sampled.
+\textbf{MiniGPT4-SUM-shot, MiniGPT4-Holistic and VideoChat2-SUM-shot.} In two SUM-shot models, 4 frames per video shot are sampled uniformly.
+In MiniGPT4-SUM-holistic, 16 frames per video clip are sampled.
 The rationale behind sampling 16 frames in a holistic approach is based on our dataset's average of 4 shots per video, aligning with the SUM-shot approach of 4 frames per shot.
 For both training and inference, the LLM's maximum new token count is set at 600.
-A consistent text prompt, as shown in Figure~\ref{fig:summary_cap}, is used during inference.
+A consistent text prompt, \ie, ``The audio transcripts are \{asr\}.
+Describe this video in detail.'', is used during inference.

-For video-shot captioning and video summarization tasks, both models are trained on $8\times2$ A100-80G GPUs using Pytorch.
-The captioning model is trained for 40 epochs, with the best-performing checkpoint on the validation set used for test performance reporting.
-To prevent overfitting, text prompts are randomly sampled for each sample, as detailed in Section~\ref{supp_sec:our_prompt_all}.
+For video-shot captioning and video summarization tasks, both models are trained on $8\times$2 A100-80G GPUs using Pytorch.
+The captioning model is trained for 10 epochs, with the best-performing checkpoint on the validation set used for test performance reporting.
+To prevent overfitting, text prompts are randomly sampled for each sample, as detailed in Sec.~\ref{supp_sec:our_prompt_all}.

-\textbf{SUM-text.} For tuning the Vicuna 7B model, we arrange our text prompt (see Section~\ref{supp_sec:single_video_sum_prompt}) as a question and the video summary as an answer.
-During training, we use ground truth single-shot captions.
-During inference, we use predictions of our trained single-shot video captioning model.
-The model is trained on 4 A100-80G GPUs over 3 epochs with a learning rate of 2e-6, maintaining other hyperparameters at their default values from the original configuration.
+\textbf{VAST.} We tune the model following the official instructions by inputting our video frames, audios and ASR texts.
+The optimizing target is the concatenation of our single-shot visual caption and single-shot narration caption.
+During inference, we input the corresponding modalities, in case of two different model versions we trained (visual + audio, or visual + audio + ASR texts), into the model and use the directly generated captions for evaluation.
+The model is trained on 8$\times$4 A100-80G GPUs for 3 epochs, maintaining other hyperparameters at their default values from the original configuration.

 \textbf{Video-ChatGPT.} Consistent with SUM-holistic, we uniformly sample 16 frames for both training and inference.
-Our prompt setup excludes ASR for video summarization, using the video summary as the answer to the question.
+Our prompt setup excludes ASR for video summarization.
 The training is conducted over 3 epochs with a learning rate of 2e-6, and we retain other hyperparameters at their default settings as specified in the original repository.